 When we pass away, our loved ones may inherit some debts or final expenses we had.
 So, if you were to die suddenly, your family could find themselves struggling to pay for your funeral, final expenses, or household bills.
 Life insurance is one of the ways you could help with these expenses.
 With the right protection in place, you can relax knowing your loved ones will have some help in place when it’s needed most.

-According to our Funeral Report, the average cost of a cremation is £3,673.73, while the average cost of burial is currently £4,358.87.
-In the last five years alone, the cost of funerals has risen by 5%.
-If you’re worried that you don’t have enough savings to pay for your funeral, our Over 50s Life Insurance could help you to cover the cost.
+According to our 2022 Funeral Report, the overall average cost for a funeral is now £4,663 – but could reach £8,000 or more depending on the choices made.
+If you’re worried that you don’t have enough savings to pay for your funeral, our Over 50 Life Insurance could help you to cover the cost.

 What kind of legacy can I leave behind if I don’t own my home?

 As you age, you may begin to think about your family, and what kind of legacy you want to leave behind.
 In some cases, people might want to leave some money or their homes to their loved ones when they die.
 But what do you do if you don’t own your home or have many assets?
-Not only could over 50s life insurance help you provide some financial protection for your family, but it could also help you to leave behind a legacy that you’re proud of.
+Not only could Over 50 Life Insurance help you provide some financial protection for your family, but it could also help you to leave behind a legacy that you’re proud of.

 The payout from your life insurance policy could be used as a gift for your beneficiaries to spend as they wish.
 If you have a particular way that you’d like your loved ones to spend the money, you can indicate so in your Will.